 With over 30 years’ experience, Terry brings a wealth of technical knowledge and industry construction experience to the Granby Group of Companies.
 Terry is senior professional electrical engineer and has a Professional Manager designation from the Canadian Institute of Management.
 As President and C.E.O. of Granby Group, Terry is an integral part of our dedication to quality and cost effective constructability practices.
 He is responsible for legal and financial matters and provides leadership and guidance to staff in the firm.

 As President, Duane oversees all department managers in the day to day operations of the company.
-Duane is a journeyman electrician with over 25 years of experience in electrical construction and management.
-He is also responsible for our corporate safety program and all field personnel, matching electricians ́ individual experience and abilities to specific job requirements.
-Duane prepares and leads field training seminars to provide workers with the knowledge and resources to fulfill our corporate “on time” project performance philosophy.
-He actively ensures our high safety standards are met on each project.
+Duane is a journeyman electrician with over 30 years of experience in electrical construction and management.
+Duane is directly involved in contract negotiations, project negotiation, HR, and Business development.
+Duane is also responsible and oversees our corporate safety program to ensure the highest level of safety standards are met on each project.

 Starting with Bridge since its inception in 1982, Brad currently holds the role of CFO for the Granby Group of Companies.
 Brad has 20 years of experience as a Certified Professional Accountant (CPA) and holds a journeyman electrical ticket.
 While Brad’s days of installing conduit and pulling wire may be over, he continues his multi-talented efforts while also overseeing contracts and insurance for the group.